Reflections on my time in Lesotho

 Note to self: I have an abundance of comforts back home.
 Count my blessings and don’t complain.

 Before I knew it, it was time to depart for our next location, Mozambique.
-I wondered what adventures I would have there, or what lessons God had for me.
+I wondered what adventures I would have there, or what lessons God might have for me.